 Although many whittlers prefer pocket knives, it is important to note that wood carving knives like those manufactured by Morakniv are usually sturdier because they are not foldable.

 If you’re looking to use your whittling knife for a longer session or if you’re a stationery whittler who doesn’t need to carry it often, the Morakniv Wood Carving Knife may be the best choice for you.

-The Case Seahorse Whittler is a four inch long multi blade folder.
-With a sturdy handle made of fiberglass and epoxy accompanying three specialty blades, it is the eclectic choice for any whittler.
+The Case Whittler is a four inch long multi blade folder.
+With a sturdy handle made of bone accompanying three specialty blades, it is the eclectic choice for any whittler.

 A wharncliffe blade with a fragile flat-cutting edge and a small belly come in handy for slicing.
 While a pen and coping blade help hone out complex detail.

 The Case XX Whittler is also easy on the hands, the dog-leg handle “is curved so that there is a dip just behind the main blade.
 This means when you’re using the knife hard, or over an extended period of time, you have a place to rest your thumb, not only giving you more control over your cuts (obviously important for whittlers), but ensuring your hand won’t get tired as quickly”.

 This carbon steel multi-blade hailing from Germany has four ideal blades for whittlers and is known as “a pocket knife designed by a carver, for carvers”.

 Boker is known for exhibiting a collection of high quality leisure, hunting, and collectible knives.
 The Congress Whittler is one of their best pocket knives with a rosewood handle stretching 3 and ¾ inches with a sheepsfoot, pen, coping, and spey blade.

 A spey blade is not usually found as part of a compact knife, but it is a great blade for a whittler to have on hand if they plan on scooping wood.